 - How is land value appraised or calculated?

-- What is your land appraisal process (also referred to as a land assessment process)?
+- What is your land appraisal process (also called a land assessment process)?

 - What land appraisal methods do you use?

-Pro Tips: If you’re looking to buy land for sale in Ohio, we have a wealth of resources in our blog for land buyers and sellers.
+Pro Tips: If you’re looking to buy land for sale in Ohio, our blog has a wealth of resources for land buyers and sellers.

 Make sure you work with a certified land appraiser.
-Confirm that the prospective appraiser has a license in your state.
+Before appraising land, confirm that the prospective appraiser has a license in your state.
 You can ask for their real estate appraiser license number.
-Then call your state’s real estate department or a comparable office to confirm that their license is active.
+Then call your state’s real estate department or a comparable office to confirm their active license.

 You can contact the following two offices to verify a certified land appraiser in Ohio.

 - Ohio.gov Real Estate & Professional Licensing (REPL): REPL licenses Ohio real estate appraisers, brokers, salespeople, home inspectors, and more.